simonepernice/RaspBerryPiFanController/manual/manual.md

 The log file provides these pieces of information:

 * CPU temperature and PWM percentage
-    * loglevel 0 print it only when it changes
+    * loglevel 0 prints it only when it changes
-    * loglevel 2 print it at every check
+    * loglevel 2 prints it at every check
 * Temperature check period
-    * loglevel 1 print it only when it changes
+    * loglevel 1 prints it only when it changes
-    * loglevel 4 print it at every check
+    * loglevel 4 prints it at every check
+* Parameter settings (values and where they come from: config files, forced by the program, default value)
+    * loglevel 5 prints all settings